BeyondIntractability.org BeyondIntractability.org

 What Other Third Parties Can Do

-Conflict transformation NGOs (non-governmental organizations) and other actors in the field of peacebuilding can offer mechanisms such as trainings to help parties to a conflict communicate with one another.
+Conflict transformation NGOs (non-governmental organizations) and other actors in the field of peacebuilding can offer mechanisms such as trainings to help parties to a conflict communicate better with one another.
 For instance, several organizations have launched a series of projects in Macedonia that aim to reduce tensions between the country's Albanian, Romani and Macedonian populations, including activities that promote democracy, ethnic tolerance, and respect for human rights.[10]

 International organizations need to find ways to enshrine the principles of tolerance in policy.
 For instance, the United Nations has already created The Declaration of Moral Principles on Tolerance, adopted and signed in Paris by UNESCO's 185 member states on Nov.
 16, 1995, which qualifies tolerance as a moral, political, and legal requirement for individuals, groups, and states.[11]